OdatNurd/d1-query/README.md

 In addition, the library does logging to help trace the queries that are being made, and how many rows were read and written as a part of it.

+Also included is a [rollup](https://rollupjs.org/) plugin that allows for importing SQL files directly, making it easier to bundle and use complex queries without them having to be in code strings.

 ## Installation